xodigital/Suzi/README.md

 * `gradient($nodes: (#f6f8f9, 0%, #e5ebee, 50%, #d7dee3, 50%, #f2f5f7, 100%), $direction: 'to bottom', repeating: false)`

-	Outputs the complete CSS3 gradient syntax for Chrome, Safari, Firefox, Opera, IE10, other capable browsers and SVG for IE9
+	Outputs a CSS gradient with an SVG fallback for IE9 and

 	* `$nodes` takes a list of comma-separated #color, position% pairs.
 If only a single color is passed in, a plain `background` or `background-color` will be created depending on `$use-background-property`
 	* `$direction` takes either the legacy syntax or the unprefixed W3C syntax, including angles.
 The following angles are supported for SVGs: 0, 10, 45, 90, 135, 170, 180, 190, 225, 270, 315, 350